hSueki/dscage-pe2/README.md

 <br/>

 ## 3. Input
-- The input files required are paired FASTQ files.
-The accepted naming convention for the FASTQ files is **_sample_.R1.fq.gz** and **_sample_.R2.fq.gz**.
+- The input required are paired FASTQ files.
+The required naming convention for the FASTQ files is **_sample_.R1.fq.gz** and **_sample_.R2.fq.gz**.
-- The input files must be copied within a single input directory: `/path/input_fastq_dir/` <br/>
+- The input files must be placed in a single directory: `/path/input_fastq_dir/` <br/>

 ## 4. Usage

-How to Set up and start Docker or Singularity
+How to set up and start Docker or Singularity

 **With Docker**
-1. Run a Docker container using the loaded image (hsueki/dscage-pe2).
+1. Run a Docker container using the `hsueki/dscage-pe2` image.
 Mount the reference and your local data directory to the container.
 ```
   docker run -it \
     --mount type=bind,source=/path/to/reference,target=/usr/local/reference \